 The Toronto History Lecture was inaugurated in 2011 in memory of well-known local and family historian Paul McGrath and his love for telling people about Toronto and its past.
 Toronto Branch assumed responsibility for the lecture series in 2012, ensuring that it will continue as an annual event for years to come.
 It is free to attend and open to the public.
 The City of Toronto Archives co-sponsors the Toronto History Lecture and has provided the venue for the event since its inception.
 Toronto Branch is grateful to the Archives for its ongoing support.
+The 2016 Toronto History Lecture was held on 3 August.
+Watch for news of the next lecture early in 2017.

 THE 2016 TORONTO HISTORY LECTURE